Faster Diffusion Models via Higher-Order Approximation: Discussion and future directions

 \section{Discussion and future directions}

-In this work, we have proposed an algorithm to speed up data generation in diffusion models.
+In this work, we have proposed an algorithm to speed up data generation in diffusion models, and have contributed towards a new theoretical framework for understanding the efficacy of higher-order ODE-based sampling methods.
 The proposed algorithm exploits $K$-th order ODE approximation combined with a successive refining scheme, which provably yields $\varepsilon$-precision (measured by the TV distance between the output distribution and the target distribution) within $\widetilde{O}\big(d^{1+2/K}/\varepsilon^{1/K}\big)$ iterations.
 Our theoretical guarantees hold under fairly mild assumptions on the target distribution, with no restrictions on smoothness and log-concavity, and are capable of accommodating imperfect score estimation.

 Our findings leave open several interesting questions for future investigation.
 For instance, while our theory allows the order $K$ to be an arbitrary large constant, it is worth exploring whether $K$ can be allowed to scale with $T$ (e.g., whether $K$ can reach the order of $\log T$), as accomplishing this might potentially lead to further acceleration.
 Additionally, our method is a deterministic sampler designed to speed up diffusion ODE, and it remains unclear whether a similar iteration complexity can be achieved with an accelerated stochastic sampler (i.e., the SDE counterpart).
-Furthermore, while this work focuses on the iteration complexity of the sampling phase, how to develop an end-to-end theory that also incorporates the score matching phase forms another direction for future study.
-Finally, if the target data distribution exhibits intrinsic low dimensionality, it would be interesting to examine whether the sampling process be further expedited.
+Furthermore, while this work has focused on the iteration complexity of the sampling phase, how to develop an end-to-end theory that also incorporates the score matching phase forms another direction for future study.
+Finally, when the target data distribution exhibits intrinsic low dimensionality, it would be interesting to examine whether the sampling process is further expedited.